syncfusion-content/maui-docs/MAUI/ProgressBar/Appearance.md

 ## Angle

-The appearance of the circular progress bar can be customized to semi-circle, arc, and more. .
-The start and end angles can be customized using the `StartAngle` and `EndAngle` properties.
+The appearance of the circular progress bar can be customized to semi-circle, arc, and more.
+The start and end angles can be customized using the `StartAngle` and `EndAngle` properties respectively.

 The following code sample demonstrates how to change the appearance of the circular progress bar to semi-circle.